-Navbharat Seeds has been barred from the cotton seed business and has been prosecuted for violating the biosafety laws (under environmental protection laws).
-Yet despite this, the multiplication and distribution of the illegal seed continued to spread .
-As can be seen in Table 1, illegal seed plantings have diffused rapidly and covered an area larger than under legal seed until 2006.
+The government barred Navbharat Seeds from the cotton seed business and prosecuted it for violating biosafety laws.
+Yet despite this, the multiplication and distribution of illegal varieties continued to spread.
+As can be seen in Table 1, illegal seed plantings diffused rapidly and covered an area larger than under legal seed until 2005.
 However, illegal seeds are geographically concentrated in Gujarat and can be found to a lesser extent in Punjab and Andhra Pradesh.